Family History

 Sources of information are often categorized as primary or secondary depending upon their distance from the event.
 The following short videos from the Open University explain this.
 Click on each video in turn to play.
 Close each video once it has completed in order to move on.
 Captions can be enabled within each video.

 While researching your family tree you will become very familiar with a range of primary resources.
 But don’t forget the secondary resources.
 They can save you going through reams of original documents.
 They can guide you and provide good examples of research strategies, and they can help you position your search within the wider study of the subject.
+Click on the image below for more examples.

 Research Skills